bccsa/video-webapp/README.md

 ```

 ### 2. Main environment
 Create a `.env` file in the root of the project.
-Start by copying the example file, then adjust variables as needed, in particular the database credentials:
+Start by copying the example file, then adjust variables as needed, in particular the database and Auth0 credentials:
 ```shell
 cp .env.example .env
 ```
+Ask a team member for existing Auth0 credentials or create your own Auth0 instance, [see below](#auth0-configuration).

 ### 3. Client
 Install dependencies: